Skip to Main Content

 What Regulars Already Know About Le Plaza

-On Rue St-Hubert, a stretch better known for bridal shops and discount fabric than fine dining, a 70-seat room has quietly become one of Montreal's most closely held dinner tables.
+On Rue St-Hubert, a stretch better known for bridal shops and discount fabric than fine dining, Montréal Plaza is a Montreal restaurant serving Modern French-Canadian with Japanese Flair.
 The design by Zébulon Perron, who has shaped the interiors of many of the city's best-regarded restaurants, sets the tone immediately: white-painted bead board walls rising to high ceilings, orange banquettes, silver-rimmed frosted glass fixtures casting warm light over an open kitchen.
 The space reads simultaneously comfortable and theatrical, which turns out to be an accurate preview of everything that follows.

-Walk in on a Tuesday and the bar is moving.
-Walk in on a Friday and the same bar is moving faster.
-The crowd that has adopted Montréal Plaza, which opened in 2015, tends to dress well and stay late, and the term "Le Plaza" in their mouths sounds less like a location and more like a standing arrangement.
+The crowd that has adopted Montréal Plaza tends to dress well and stay late, and the term "Le Plaza" in their mouths sounds less like a location and more like a standing arrangement.

 The Logic Behind the Playfulness